Elastic Network Capacity (Erl, Naserpour)

 Compound PatternsBurst In, Burst Out to Private Cloud, Burst Out to Public Cloud, Elastic Environment, Infrastructure-as-a-Service (IaaS), Multitenant Environment, Platform-as-a-Service (PaaS), Private Cloud, Public Cloud, Resilient Environment, Software-as-a-Service (SaaS)

-Figure 1 - A scenario whereby a lack of available bandwidth causes performance issues with cloud consumer requests.
+A lack of available bandwidth causes performance issues for cloud consumer requests.

 NIST Reference Architecture Mapping

 This pattern relates to the highlighted parts of the NIST reference architecture, as follows: